-4.1 Circle localisation
+4.1 Circle localization

+4.1.1.
+Synthetic images

-4.1.1 Synthetic images: The experimental set-up includes the use of 20 synthetic images of 200×200 pixels.
+The experimental setup includes the use of twenty synthetic images of 200x200 pixels.
 Each image has been generated drawing only one imperfect circle (ellipse shape), randomly located.
 Some images have been contaminated by adding noise to increase the complexity in the detection process.
-The experiment aims to detect the centre of the circle position (x, y) and its radius (r), allowing only 50 epochs for each test image.
+The experiment aims to detect the center of the circle position (x, y) and its radius (r), allowing only 50 epochs for each test image.
 For all the cases, the algorithm is able to detect best circle parameters despite the noise influence.
 The detection is robust to translation and scale keeping a reasonably low elapsed time (typically under 0.1 s).
-Fig. 4 shows the results of the circle detection acting over a synthetic image.
-Fig. 4b shows the detected circle as an overlay, whereas Fig. 4c presents the action's probability distribution p(k) with the highest probability action being represented by the highest peak.
+Figure 4 shows the results of the circle detection acting over a synthetic image.
+Figure 4b shows the detected circle as an overlay while Figure 4c presents the action's probability distribution $\mathbf{p}(k)$ with the highest probability action being represented by the highest peak.